 HUD 223(f) programs insure multifamily loans from HUD-approved lenders for the purchase or refinance of multifamily rental properties.
-The apartment loan project must have at least five apartments (that’s the definition of multifamily) with baths and kitchens and must have been completed or substantially rehabbed at least three years prior to closing on the HUD 223(f) loan program.
+The apartment loan project must have at least five apartments (that’s the definition of multifamily) with baths and kitchens.
+The HUD 223(f) program requires property to have been completed or substantially rehabbed at least three years prior to closing.
 HUD 223(f) loan programs allow twelve (12) months post-closing to complete non-critical repairs.
 Properties requiring substantial rehab are not eligible for this program.
 Loan limits are:

 - Market-Rate Projects: 83.3% LTV

 - HUD 202 Elderly Low-Income Properties: 90% LTV